Surrogate neutron-capture studies with fission detection in inverse kinematics at the ESR storage ring: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC-Advanced grant NECTAR, grant agreement No 884715).
-The results presented here are based on the experiment G-22-00028, which was performed at the ESR storage ring of the GSI Helmholtzzentrum fuer Schwerionenforschung, Darmstadt (Germany) in the context of FAIR Phase-0.
-We warmly thank the financial support from the GSI/IN2P3 collaboration 19-80.
+The results presented here are based on the experiment G-22-00028, which was performed at the ESR storage ring of the GSI Helmholtzzentrum für Schwerionenforschung, Darmstadt (Germany) in the context of FAIR Phase-0.
+We warmly thank fot the financial support from the GSI/IN2P3 collaboration 19-80.
 This project has also received funding from the European Union’s Horizon Europe Research and Innovation programme under Grant Agreement No 101057511 (EURO-LABS).
+AH is grateful for funding from the Knut and Alice Wallenberg Fundation under KAW 2020.0076.